deptechcto/crest0120/README.md

-- 👋 Hi, I’m @crest0120
+- 👋 Hi, I’m @deptech
 - 👀 I’m interested in learning to code always
-- 🌱 I’m currently learning Python for backend
+- 🌱 I’m currently learning Python, Java, and React Native for backend.
-- 💞️ I’m looking to collaborate on small projects
+- 💞️ I’m looking to collaborate on small projects.
 - 📫 How to reach me #twitter @mator2crest

 <!---